Late to the party, global banks try to muscle into India's start-up boom

 "Global investment banks were completely missing from the scene."

-Citigroup Inc, which advised Indian online payment services provider One97 Communications in raising funds from Alibaba Group affiliate Ant Financial Services in February, is "very focussed" on the internet space in India, said Madhur Deora, its managing director for investment banking in India.
+Citigroup Inc (C.N), which advised Indian online payment services provider One97 Communications in raising funds from Alibaba Group (BABA.N) affiliate Ant Financial Services in February, is "very focused" on the internet space in India, said Madhur Deora, its managing director for investment banking in India.

 Morgan Stanley and Goldman Sachs did not respond to requests for comments on their work with Indian technology start-ups.